Header Banner

-How To: Rid Your Kitchen of Fruit Flies Once and for All
+How to Rid Your Kitchen of Fruit Flies Once and for All

 Even the best-maintained kitchens occasionally get a fruit fly infestation.
 These critters descend, lay eggs (up to 500 at a time!), and then disappear usually only after extreme cleaning efforts (i.e., finally attacking that weird puddle of goo behind your refrigerator).